Hyundai Santa Fe: Fifth generation (MX5; 2023)

 Ensuring spacious interior space and large cargo volume, Hyundai chose to design the SUV starting from the rear.
 A higher roofline increased headroom space for second row occupants.
 Second-row legroom is rated 1075 mm for petrol variants (+35 mm over the older Santa Fe) and 1055 mm for the hybrid.
 Third-row legroom is rated 761 mm (+15 mm), while headroom is 958 mm (+69 mm) and seat height is 282 mm (+30 mm).
 The third-row seats also recline by 10 degrees.
 Hyundai also claims a 725-litre cargo capacity for the SUV.

 The tailgate was also specifically designed to allow a large opening by repositioning the struts.
 As a consequence, the taillights had to be relocated downwards.
 "When you have a tail lamp like a conventional car, you have a tail lamp up [higher]) and the strut has to move inboard [on the tailgate].
 This really reduces the width of the tailgate quite significantly.
 Therefore we deliberately bring the taillight under the strut," according to SangYup Lee, Hyundai's global head of design.

 Hyundai relocated the shift lever to the steering column, which allows the centre console to host two wireless phone charging pads, and a pair of cupholders.
 A Panoramic Curved Display which combines the 12.3-inch digital instrument cluster and infotainment system into one curved screen is also a new addition.

 The previous generation Santa Fe architecture and major suspension components is retained for this generation, although the cooling system, component friction and other parameters have been revised.
 Available powertrain options include a 2.5-litre petrol, 2.5-litre turbocharged petrol, 1.6-litre turbocharged hybrid and 1.6-litre turbocharged plug-in hybrid.
 Diesel engine options are not available for this generation, as well as the V6 petrol engine that was previously offered in markets such as Australia.

 Markets

 Europe

 The fifth-generation Santa Fe made its European debut during the first half of 2024, it comes only available with hybrid electric powertrains with the option between front-wheel and all-wheel drive.
 The European model has the option of a Plug-in Hybrid powertrain and does not feature the illuminated light bar upfront.

+Latin America

+Argentina

+The fifth-generation Santa Fe was launched in Argentina on 1 September 2025, in the sole unnamed variant powered by the 2.5-litre T-GDi turbocharged petrol.